4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 		- Manages the authentication, key exchange, and negotiation of cryptographic parameters between the client and server.
 		- Establishes a secure communication channel before data exchange begins.
 	- **Steps in the Handshake:**
-		- **Name resolution:** Client will resolve the hostname to an IP using DNS
-	       - **Hello Messages:** Client and server exchange messages to agree on the SSL version and supported cryptographic algorithms.
-	       - **Key Exchange:** Negotiation of key exchange method (asymmetric or pre-shared keys) and generation of session keys.
-	       - **Authentication:** Server presents its digital certificate for authentication, and the client may authenticate itself as well.
-	       - **Finish:** Finalizes the negotiation, confirming that both parties are ready to start secure data exchange.
+		1. **Name Resolution:** The client resolves the domain name of the server to obtain its IP address.
+		2. **Initiating a TCP Connection (1st Step of 3-Way Handshake):** The client initiates a TCP connection with the server by sending a TCP SYN (synchronize) packet.
+		3. **Server Response (2nd Step of 3-Way Handshake):** The server responds to the client's SYN with a SYN-ACK (synchronize-acknowledge) packet, indicating its willingness to establish a connection.
+		4. **Client Acknowledgment (3rd Step of 3-Way Handshake):** The client acknowledges the server's response by sending an ACK (acknowledge) packet, completing the three-way handshake.
+At this point, a TCP connection is established between the client and the server.
+		5. **ClientHello Message:** The client sends a "ClientHello" message to the server, indicating the start of the SSL handshake process.
+This message includes information about the SSL/TLS versions supported by the client, a random value, and a list of supported cryptographic algorithms.
+		6. **ServerHello Message:** The server responds with a "ServerHello" message, selecting the highest SSL/TLS version that both the client and server support.
+The server also sends its own random value and chooses the cryptographic algorithms for the session.
+		7. **Server Certificate (if required):** If the server requests client authentication or if the client requires the server's identity, the server sends its digital certificate to the client.
+The certificate includes the server's public key.
+		8. **Key Exchange:**  The server and client exchange key information, typically using asymmetric key exchange mechanisms like RSA or Diffie-Hellman.
+The key information exchanged will be used to derive the symmetric session key for data encryption.
+		9. **Finished Messages:** Both the client and server send "Finished" messages to confirm that the handshake process is complete.
+The messages are encrypted using the negotiated parameters, providing assurance that the handshake was not tampered with during transmission.
+		10. **Establishment of Encrypted Session:** The SSL/TLS connection is established, and subsequent data exchanged between the client and server is encrypted using the derived session key.
-	- **Key Material Generation:**
-		- Generates key material for subsequent data encryption using negotiated algorithms.
+			- **Key Material Generation:**  Generates key material for subsequent data encryption using negotiated algorithms.
-	- **Secure Session Establishment:**
-		- Completes with the establishment of a secure session, allowing encrypted data exchange.
+			- **Secure Session Establishment:** Completes with the establishment of a secure session, allowing encrypted data exchange.
 - ###### Record Layer
 	- **Functionality:**
 	    - Responsible for the fragmentation, compression (optional), and encryption of data.